Earl Tulley

-Earl Tulley is a Navajo environmental activist, actively engaged in advocating for environmental justice and the well-being of the Navajo people.
-Raised in Blue Gap, Arizona, he has spent much of his career focusing on issues affecting the Navajo Nation, including environmental sustainability, housing, and public health.
+Earl Tulley is a Navajo environmental activist who advocates for environmental justice and the well-being of the Navajo people from the Ta’neeszahnii band.
+Raised in Blue Gap, Arizona/Táchii, he has spent his career focusing on issues affecting the Navajo Nation, including environmental sustainability, housing, and public health.

 Education

-Earl Tulley’s education began in the dormitory school system, which was a common experience among many Navajo children at the time.
-Growing up, Tulley’s curiosity about the environment and health issues in his community deepened, particularly as mining companies began operations and later attempted remediation near areas like Blue Gap.
+Tulley’s education began in the dormitory school system, a common experience for Navajo children at the time.
+His curiosity about the environment and health issues in his community deepened, particularly as mining companies began operations and later attempted remediation near areas like Blue Gap.
 Observing the impacts of uranium mining and radiation on his people, Tulley sought answers as to why so many in his community were suffering from illnesses, especially cancer.
 Driven by a desire to understand the molecular and chemical effects of radiation, he began studying independently, delving into the science of radiation, molecules, and formulas.
 His quest for answers led him to connect with others in Diné CARE, a grassroots environmental organization.
-Through this work, Tulley has advocated for greater awareness and solutions to address the health crises affecting the Navajo Nation.
+Through this work Tulley has advocated for greater awareness and solutions to address the health crises affecting the Navajo Nation.